Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 ###Draw an area of interest to be mapped

--    Click the ‘Draw’ button
+![TM_admin_2][]
+Click the ‘Draw’ button & navigate to where you would like to create your project - the same technique as when navigating the slippy map at <http://www.openstreetmap.org/>

+![TM_admin_3][]
--    Draw a polygon representing the area of interest in the map frame (right click; keep the right click pressed to move the map without adding a node)
+Draw a polygon using clicks of the left mouse button, representing the area of interest in the map frame (hold the right mouse button down to move the map without adding a node)

+![TM_admin_4][]
+Double click to complete the polygon.

 >the polygon should tightly fit the area of interest.
 This saves time for completing tiles that are not of interest (i.e. ocean, forest)
--    Double click to complete the polygon

 ###Upload a GeoJSON or KML file of the area of interest to be mapped